Hanson-Sun/music-esolang/README.md

 end

 # Main program flow #
-1 2 + 3 *      # Push 1, 2, add them, push 3, multiply the result #
+1 end 2 + 3 *      # Push 1, 2, add them, push 3, multiply the result.
+End is required to delimit the two literals #

 # Call the function C4 to add 3 to the result and print #
-C4             # Function C4 gets called, prints input + 3 #
+f 11 end             # Function 11 gets called, prints input + 3 #

 # Now call D4 with the result of the previous operation #
-D4             # Function D4 compares the input and prints accordingly #
+f 12 end             # Function 12 compares the input and prints accordingly #

 # Manipulating variables: Storing the result of the multiplication in "A" #
 !              # Store top of stack into "A" #